sumanb007/kubernetes/README.md

 >
 > You can skip intermediate patch versions within the same minor version (for example, if you are currently on 1.30.0, you can upgrade directly to 1.30.6 if that is the latest).
 >
+> The upgrade procedure on worker nodes should be executed one node at a time or few nodes at a time, without compromising the minimum required capacity for running your workloads.
+>
+> Ideally, upgrade both the control plane and worker nodes together when moving to a new major version.
+>
 > It's essential to review the release notes for each version for any breaking changes or additional upgrade steps required.

+> [!CAUTION]
+> While the direct upgrade on worker nodes may complete successfully and pods may continue to run, there is a risk of instability or unexpected behavior in the application if any features or APIs have changed between versions.
+It is recommended to thoroughly test all functionality post-upgrade to ensure that everything operates as intended.
+>
+> Still, skipping versions and direct upgrade on worker nodes is not recommended.
 ---
 ## Procedures